csinva/csinva.github.io/_blog/misc/ml_coding_tips.md

 ---
-layout: notes_without_title
-section-type: notes
+layout: notes
-title: ml coding tips
+title: Useful ml / data-science packages and tips
 category: blog
----

-# Useful ml / data-science packages and tips

-**chandan singh**

 ---

 **These are some packages/tips for machine-learning coding in python.**